$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Introduction

 Sections \ref{sec:4} and Section \ref{sec:7} complete the proofs of Theorems \ref{thm:10} and \ref{thm:11} respectively.
 To understand more quickly the structure of the proofs, the reader may begin by looking at Sections \ref{sec:4} and \ref{sec:7} first.
 These sections can be read independently, assuming the results in the previous sections.

 In the Appendix \ref{sec:8}, which is self-contained, we collect vector-valued estimates for the maximal functions of Radon type in the continuous settings.
 The proofs of Theorem \ref{thm:17} and Theorem \ref{thm:18} can be found in \cite{rrt}.
-However, we provided short proofs of these results and for the convenience of the reader we present the details.
+However, we provide proofs of these results and for the convenience of the reader we present the details.

-Finally, let us comment that Theorem \ref{thm:0} also finds its applications in pointwise ergodic theory.
-Namely, let $(X, \mathcal{B}, \mu)$ be a $\sigma$-finite measure space with a family of invertible commuting and measure preserving transformations $S_1, S_2,\ldots,S_{d_0}$.
-Let